eugenia1984/english/glossary.md

 - **to skip** means to not do or not include something that you usually do or that should be done.

 - **To steal** means to take something that doesn't belong to you without permission.
 For example: ``Some people try to steal our data`` means that there are people that try to take personal data without the owner's permission.

+- **To struggle**: to have difficulty with something.
+For example:

+`The program is struggling to load.` -> This means the program is currently having difficulty loading.

 - **to take different paths** means choosing various routes or methods to achieve something.